Spring Health: Getting back into the outdoors

 Mental health benefits

 Walking isn't just good for the body - it's good for the brain, too, on a physical and chemical level.
-Exercise has been proven to reduce the risk of dementia by up to 40 per cent, and as we get older the exercise also helps us to preserve memory function.
+Physical exercise has been proven to reduce the risk of dementia by as much as 50 per cent, and as we get older the exercise also helps us to preserve memory function.

 Like any other exercise, walking also makes you feel happier and more positive, thanks to the release of endorphins when your body gets a workout.
 You'll also find a good spring walk to be a good time to practise mindfulness, which we touched on in our blog in January.
 By taking some time out of your busy life to walk and notice your surroundings, you can bring your mental wellbeing back to a calm and centred state - leaving you happier, healthier and ready to face the rest of the year!